 George pulled his pack chair close to her, rubbed her back, and turned to Corey once more.

 “Well, you know…they set up roadblocks for him and have officers scouring this side of the state.
-I don’t where he could have gone, but they’ll find him.
+I don’t know where he could have gone, but they’ll find him.
 They’ll find him and put him to justice, Jane.
 Don’t you worry.”

 A cold breeze blew into the valley followed by light rain.